MysteryPancake/Houdini-Fun/README.md

 Sunset333 on the CGWiki Discord wanted to remake [this circle animation by Mario Demeyer](https://www.instagram.com/p/DWBvVI5gpAq).

-Jakob suggested using recursive subdivision or a quadtree [similar to Matt Taylor](https://www.youtube.com/watch?v=GhquYJ9m1Oc).
+Jakob suggested using recursive subdivision or a quadtree [like Matt Taylor](https://www.youtube.com/watch?v=GhquYJ9m1Oc).

 I took a different approach, just using a tile split into 4 regions with different colors.